Job Hunt Help

 What if I feel confident in one part of the job hunt?
 Can I skip that part of the check-up and focus on what I’d like to improve?

 Yes.
 If you feel confident in one area, we can focus on what you want to improve.
-You can double your interview practice time, or use it to get more feedback on your resume, for instance.
+You can use it to discuss your skills and interests, or use it to get more feedback on your resume, for instance.